rajeevRuhaan/Margit_javaScript/README.md

     ```javascript
     let carArray =[]; //new array for object
 const addCar = (event) => {

 }```

 https://user-images.githubusercontent.com/64234438/111297718-97fa3a00-8656-11eb-8d9a-6c8cc9a4d805.png

+4. **Task4_mobileresponsive**
+    description: on scroll header color change. on mobile resbonsive nav element hide and mobilemenu icon display.
+On click mobile menu icon display nav elements

+5. **Task4_TimeAndDate**
-Welcome to event count down page.
+    Description: Welcome to event count down page.
-the program calculate how many days left for event and also count business day.
+                The program calculate how many days left for event and also count business day.
                 The program also stat countdown timer

+6. **Task5_speedTest**
+    description: This is game app.
+    The game starts with music and end with end music. game also have different speed level. the game allows user to inpute their name.
+    The game end if user missed three chance.

+7. **Task6_backgroundgenerator**

+    description: Generate custome gradient background